learn-co-students/first-lab-001-prework-web/README.md

 ![Failing Tests](https://dl.dropboxusercontent.com/s/9ob3cey1lpeb6ql/2015-05-03%20at%209.10%20PM.png)

-2. Simply create a file.
-It doesn't matter what you call it.
+2. Simply create a file and name it: 'my-new-file.txt'.

+`touch my-new-file.txt`

 3. Once you've done that, run `learn` on your terminal, which will run one test that's in the `spec/` folder.
-This test is looking to see that you've added a new file.
+This test is looking to see that you've added this new file.
 If you have the test passing on your computer, you should see something like this on Learn, indicating the local build is passing:

-`touch my-new-file.txt`

 ![1](https://dl.dropboxusercontent.com/s/rfs3onevx3l2o21/2015-05-03%20at%209.10%20PM%20%281%29.png)